GrayedFox/eslint-plugin-ternary/README.md

 The recommended plugin configuration will:

+- allow single-line and multi-line ternaries
+- enforce multi-line ternary conditions to have precedent (same line) operators
 - forbid the use of ternary operators for default assignment
 - forbid identical left and right-hand ternary expressions
 - forbid equivalent and superfluous ternary conditions (test statements)
-- warn when nested ternaries are not in the truthy/left-hand/consequent position
+- forbid nested ternaries from appearing anywhere else but in the truthy/left-hand/consequent position

 Here's why: